Zajac helps New Jersey Devils pound Chicago Blackhawks 7-1

 It was the highest-scoring game of the season for the Devils, and the worst loss of the year for the Blackhawks.

+”Embarrassment.
+That’s what we’re all feeling and what we should be feeling at this moment,” Toews said. ”Pretty tough all around.
+Not much to say.”

-Chicago had won three of four, including consecutive victories at Winnipeg and Colorado before the matchup with New Jersey.
+Chicago had won three of four, including consecutive victories at Winnipeg and Colorado.
 Zack Smith scored in the first period and Corey Crawford made 16 saves on 20 shots before he was pulled in the second.

+”We missed a chance to gather some momentum and build on a couple really good efforts on the road,” coach Jeremy Colliton said. ”It’s a missed opportunity.”

-Brothers Jesper and Adam Boqvist faced off for the first time in the NHL, and each of them left in the first period with unspecified injuries.
+Brothers Jesper and Adam Boqvist faced off for the first time in the NHL, and each of them left in the first period.
 But not before Jesper was sent off for high-sticking Adam just 37 seconds into the game – handing Chicago the first of its seven unsuccessful power plays.

+Adam Boqvist injured his right shoulder, but Colliton called it a minor issue.
+Jesper Boqvist was held out as a precaution after taking an elbow to the face.

+”We’ll find out a little bit more in the next couple days,” interim Devils coach Alain Nasreddine said.

 Subban put New Jersey ahead to stay when he drove a slap shot from the top of the slot past a screened Crawford 51 seconds into the second.